Free Simple Afghan Pattern for Beginning Knitters

 The Yarn and the Gauge

-This is the yarn I'm using for this afghan.
+The photo below shows the yarn I used for this afghan.
 It is a winter white color called "Fisherman", by Lion Brand.
 This yarn is soft and fat or, as the label says, "Thick & Quick".
 It calls for size 11 needles.
 I tried it on a size 10 just to see what it would look like, but it really needs the size 11.
 When used on size 11 needles, it yields 2 stitches per inch.
 So, for a 36-inch-wide afghan, you should cast on 72 stitches.
 If you want do do this pattern with no embellishments, all you need to do is decide how wide you want your afghan (or scarf) to be, then cast on twice that many stitches.

 Update: This yarn makes a warm and heavy afghan.
 It also "pills" and sheds.
 For my next heavyweight afghan, I will look for a yarn that does not do this.